sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 Then, we will create alerting with Windows Event Viewer to alert on any instance of Event ID: 4771 which is Kerberos Pre-Auth Failure.
 Another Event ID will give you the host name of the event where the attacker tried to get in.

-## How much?
+## Cybersecurity: How Much Is Enough?

-By: Ex-NSA , a self-described old graybeard
+**By:** Tony Sager - The Center for Internet Security

-The answer always is "more".
+> Tony is a self-described old graybeard who has been around for a while.
+The theme for this talk was "security has become mainstream and that's a good thing."

-Theme is "security has become mainstream" and that's a good thing.
+The answer to "How Much Cybersecurity is enough?" is always "more".

 Risk = (vulnerability + threat + consequences) / countermeasures